 - You are pregnant.

-- You are scheduled for surgery involving the prostate gland, the bladder and those with infected kidney stones.
+- You are scheduled for surgery involving the prostate gland or the bladder.

-- Young children with reflux (backward movement of urine from the bladder into ureters or kidneys).
+- Your young child has reflux (backward movement of urine from the bladder into ureters or kidneys).

-Without symptoms being present, even those who are older adults, have diabetes, or have a catheter in place, do not need treatment.
+Without symptoms being present, even people who are older adults, have diabetes, or have a catheter in place do not need treatment.

 If it is not treated, you may have a kidney infection if you are at high risk.